barto-official/python-project-template/CONTRIBUTING.md

 * Add module to the `/docs/reference/{MY-PACKAGE}` folder for every public module/package.
 * Update `README.md` if user-facing behavior changes.
 * Add or update markdown documents in `/docs` for every new or updated features, configuration, or APIs.

+**How Documentation Build is Implemented**

+Public Reference and Markdowns are built using Material MkDocs and mkdocstrings and published to [INSERT LOCATION, E.G., `https://your-project-docs.com`].
+Docstrings are checked using Ruff (`pyproject.toml`), validation rules from `mkdocs.yml`, and pre-commit hooks of `codespell`.
+Markdown files are linted using `mdformat` and `codespell` (both in pre-commit hooks).

 ---